 This very nice-looking man was singing and playing.
 As I listened, he looked at me to acknowledge the fact I was there as everyone else was walking by.
 I dropped a few coins and continued to listen to his uplifting music.
 He finished and he asked if I had a match to light a cigarette.
 We began a conversation about nothing in particular, but one of those connections that seem to be instantly based on trust, respect, and spirit.
 He told me he was from Columbia, South America, now lived in Amsterdam with a Dutch girlfriend who was at the hotel sleeping after their long trip.
 After 10 minutes we parted and I went home.

 The next day, I was walking in the main pedestrian area of Frankfurt, turned a corner, and ran right into my new friend, Camillo, and his girlfriend Ellen.
 We were so delighted to see each other again and so soon after our first meeting.
 We all decided to go to an outdoor cafe to have something to drink and talk.
 We spent the next 3 hours enjoying each other, the stories of our lives, our passions as well as our fears.
-As I often do in these sort of situations, I offered some insights about what I felt.
+As I often do in these sorts of situations, I offered some insights about what I felt.
 For Camillo, in addition to the beauty and tenderness in his music, there was also much anger and it felt strongly connected to his father.
 We talked about this, we both had tears come up, we laughed together and were angry together at the way fathers treat sons both in general and our own personal stories.
 Finally, it was time to go.
 I invited them to join in one of my yoga weekends and they invited me to visit with them in Amsterdam.